Introduction

 In another German dictionary (Hans Barlow) the north-Germanic names Budde and Buddeke are brought in relationship with ‘Bütte’ a cask in which the winemaker puts the pressed grapes to mature.
 Budde is according to him short for ‘Buddenbender’ (cooper).

 According to Dr Leopold Schuette, a leading archivist in Westfalen, the word “Budde” means ‘barrel’, ‘butt’, ‘tun’, ‘vat’ and does characterize a ‘fat person’.
-The english word “butt” and the rhenanian carnivalistic “buett” [u-Umlaut] are the same as Low-German (LG)”Budde”.
+The English word “butt” and the rhenanian carnivalistic “buett” [u-Umlaut] are the same as Low-German “Budde”.

 According to the Dutch historian A.van der Plank, the name Budde is of Germanic origin.
 It is the name of a tribe.
 The meaning of the name is ‘to order’.

-Patronyms from Budde are: Budden, Budie, But, Buts, Butte, Buttelins, Butz, Butske.
-The names can end with -ing, -ingh, -inghe, -n, -mann and -s.
+Patronymics from Budde are: Budden, Budie, But, Buts, Butte, Buttelins, Butz, Butske.
+The names can end with -ing, -ingh, -inghe, -n, -mann, -ke and -s.
+In our direct family tree persons have used the names Budden and Buddeke(n).

 Historical data in relation to the origin of the oldest Budde family member points to the Baltic shores, in the far north of Germany.
 The first recorded Budde ever is Alard Budde in 1130 in Stralsund – Pommern.